auerswal/sft/README.md

 * `vevent_dump` - print a somewhat readable version of the essential information inside an iCalendar (.ics) file to STDOUT (best effort only, not even trying to parse the format...)
+* `vrp_output_to_yaml.awk` - convert log from command execution on Huawei VRP device into YAML encoded list of dictionaries each comprising an executed command and its output

 ## Junkcode